softrams/prefect-auth-proxy/README.md

 # Proxy Authorization Service for Prefect UI and Prefect CLI

+[Prefect](https://prefect.io) is a great platform for building data flows/pipelines.
+It supports hybrid execution with execution engines running on-premises with all command control and monitoring capabilities via the Prefect UI hosted on the cloud.
+This means metadata about flows, logs and metrics will be stored in the cloud and can be accessed via the UI.
+When possible, we do recommend using the Prefect Cloud to manage your data flows.

+However some organizations may prefer or required to run their flows on-premises and have the UI run on-premises as well.
+This is where the
-Prefect currently do not offer Authentication/Authorization options for API when run on-premises.
-This functionality is only available with Cloud subscription.
-So this Proxy service is a workaround for Prefect UI and CLI to enable authentication/authorization for API.
+Proxy Authorization Service comes in.
+Prefect currently do not bundle Authentication/Authorization options for API in the open source eco-system.
+This functionality is only available with Prefect Cloud, along with many other features.

+If your deployments have any constraints or security regulations to use Prefect Cloud, this Proxy service could be used as a workaround for
+Prefect UI and CLI to enable authentication/authorization for API.
 All the requests to Prefect API will be proxied through this service.

 ## Setup